florae123/taxi-simulator-lab/README.md

 ## 2.4 Configure the MessageHub Node inside the Node-RED Configure-Blob for ObjectStorage Tab

+In this tab you can create a sample data record, with will be stored in the ObjectStorage database.
+We need to insert the credential into the node configuration.

 1. Open the MessageHub node
 ![01_Message_Hub_01](images/01_Message_Hub_01.jpg)

 2. Open the MessageHub Service, create one service credential (1) and copy the credential into the clipboard (4).
 ![02_Message_Hub_02](images/02_Message_Hub_02.jpg)

+3. Copy the credentials into the open the MessageHub node and press **OK**.

+4. Press **Deploy** in the right upper corner of the Node-RED Editor page.

 # 3 Use Watson IoT input to Node-RED

+**Create your own Node-RED flow**
+* Use Watson IoT as input in your flow
+* Use the Node-RED for implementing some logic and UI

 0. You will start with this flow
 ![Node-RED start with own flow](12_Node-RED_Start_own_flow.jpg)